Words like unique get overused in national parks. This one earns it.

 Limited Parking

 Minuteman Missile NHS isn’t a huge park.
-The parking areas are on the smaller side and could fill up fast in the summer season.
+The parking area is on the smaller side and could fill up fast in the summer season.

 Watch Your Feet